TopLotteryOnline

 Are these odds affected by strategy?

 No. Jackpot and tier odds are fixed by each game's number matrix.
-Buying more lines raises your overall chance proportionally but also your spend, and never makes a win likely.
+Buying more lines or bets raises your overall chance proportionally but also your spend, and never makes a win likely.

 Compare and play at theLotter